swade1987/version-compliance-checker/README.md

 ## Performance

-The application has been load tested with 700 current users accessing it using [Vegeta](https://github.com/tsenart/vegeta)

-The results of this test can be seen below.
+The application has been load tested with 700 current users accessing it using [Vegeta](https://github.com/tsenart/vegeta).The results of this test can be seen below.

 ![Alt text](img/vegeta-plot.png?raw=true "Load Test")